How To Hang Steel Targets

-So, you’ve finally bought your first AR500 steel targets.
+So, you’ve finally bought your first AR500 target.
 They just arrived and you have taken them out of their package.
 Now what?
 How do you hang them so you can get shooting!
 In this article we will show you how to hang steel targets so they are safe to shoot at and will get the most life out of them and how they will give you the best “ring” when shot.
-Shooting steel targets can be fun and AR500 targets will last a long time when following these simple suggestions.
+Shooting metal targets can be fun and AR500 targets will last a long time when following these simple suggestions.

 Hang em’ loose